Testing with TestClient

 • r.span_id with client.tracer for finished spans and events (see Testing reference)

-client.exchanges lists TestExchange pairs for buffered calls. await client.drain_tasks() waits for background tasks and open spans before more assertions—see Testing — pattern 3.
+client.exchanges lists buffered request/response pairs (not streaming calls).
+Call await client.drain_tasks() when you need background work finished before leaving the client context; exiting async with TestClient(...) also drains on exit.
+See Testing — pattern 3.
 Do not call drain_tasks from inside work scheduled with app.create_task (deadlock risk).

 Cookies, redirects, multipart